If you are new to the planning process you should first find out do I need planning permission?

 - online fee calculator

-- A guide to planning application fees (please note the Government are considering an increase to all planning fees, therefore these prices are subject to change.)
+- A guide to planning application fees (please note the Government have applied an increase to planning fees from January 17, click on the link for more information)

 Once you know if and what you have to pay, there are four payment methods you can use.
 They are;